Clinician Headshot

 FAQ

 Is Dr. Elizabeth A. Mellin accepting new clients and do they offer online appointment requests?
-Dr. Elizabeth A. Mellin is not currently accepting new clients.
+Dr. Elizabeth A. Mellin is currently accepting new clients but has not enabled online booking.

 Does Dr. Elizabeth A. Mellin offer telehealth appointments?
 Dr. Elizabeth A. Mellin does offer telehealth appointments.

 What areas does Dr. Elizabeth A. Mellin specialize in?
-Dr. Elizabeth A. Mellin specializes in the following areas: Aging, Caregiver Issues, Chronic Illness, Chronic Pain, Depression, Divorce, Existential Crisis, Grief, Life Transitions, Mindfulness, Relationship Issues, Sex Therapy, Spirituality and Religion, Trauma, Compassion Fatigue, and Kink/Diverse Sexualities.
+Dr. Elizabeth A. Mellin specializes in the following areas: Anxiety, Chronic Illness, Chronic Pain, Digestive Problems, Fatigue, Grief, LGBTQIA+, Sleep or Insomnia, Stress, Trauma, Women's Issues, and Burnout.

 Phone in hand